 A lender will charge you a monthly servicing fee to maintain and monitor your loan for its duration.
 The fee can’t exceed $30 for a loan with a fixed rate, an annually adjustable interest rate, or $35 if the rate varies monthly.

-To determine the borrower’s home’s value, you need to hire and pay for an appraisal.
+You need to hire and pay for an appraisal to determine the borrower’s home’s value.
 The cost depends on the home’s size and location.
-The appraisal fee can cost only around $300, but most times, the fee skyrockets, and you may have to pay as high as $500 or more.
+The appraisal fee can cost only around $300, but it usually skyrockets, and you may have to pay as high as $500 or more.
 Be prepared to allocate funds just for the appraisal.

 This is one of the most expensive fees of all the fees you need to pay upfront.
 The cost can start (but never does) at $150 and go as high as $800 or more.